 • Preheat the oven to 400 degrees F and line a baking sheet or pan with foil.

 • Wash and dry the sweet potatoes and poke all over with a paring knife.
-Place on the baking sheet and bake for 45-60 minute or until very soft to the touch.
+Place on the baking sheet and bake for 45-60 minutes or until very soft to the touch.
 Let cool.

-• Cut open the potatoes and scoop the flesh out into a medium bowl.
+• Cut open the potatoes and scoop out the flesh into a medium bowl.
 Add ¼ cup coconut milk and mash with a potato masher until very smooth.
 (You can also do this in a food processor or with an immersion blender.)

 • Serve warm.